 The facilities at the hotel were not the best but I made do with what I had by eating a big bowl of cereal along with a Brioche bun filled with jam and a glass of orange juice!

 The event start time was 6:30 am which was 30 minutes earlier than normal.
 It was not a sell-out this year and with there being wave starts I did not think I need to leave quite as early as in previous years.
 Obviously, everyone had read my Top Tips blog and had already started filling up by the time I arrived.
 Standing at the start was not helping my ankle which has now swollen up after getting bitten the day before by a horse fly!
 It looked like an elephants leg!

 I only lost around 8 minutes at the start getting across the start line and made my way along the flat start section before hitting the first climb.
 The Coll de Femenia is the first climb that you hit and although on paper it looks the longest I always find this easier than it looks and you soon arrive at the top.
 A new sight that I have not witnessed before was a few riders with their phone pressed against the top of the arm.
 Who is the arm talking to I thought?
 Took me a while for my mind to register what they were doing.
 It was glucose monitoring using Supersapians.
-Although this produces some valuable data I am not sure the additional stopping is beneficial in this event where the cut off’s are super tight.

 The scenery is stunning and I was so pleased to be riding out here again and this time with disc brakes!
 The descending from the Puig Major resulted in the usual amount of riders that overshot the corners and end up in the gutter leaving some spare skin on the tarmac.
 Luckily they all had support from either other riders, the police or an ambulance.

 As we navigated our way around the beautiful views of the Estellencs Coast I was pleased not to be riding a fully aero bike with 60mm wheels like many.
 The crosswinds and those vertical cliffs did not make the best combination!